gionikola/gionikola.github.io/research.md

 **"Pass-Through Impulse Response Function (PT-IRF)".**

 <b>Abstract:</b>
-The impulse response function (IRF) of a vector autoregression (VAR) represents the partial effect of a shock on a given endogenous variable over time.
-However, what if we are interested in the dynamic effect of a shock on a given variable *through another* endogenous variable in the system?
-For example, suppose we are interested in estimating the effect of monetary policy on output growth *through* bank lending in a simple VAR.
-Determining such a partial effect would require decomposing an IRF according to contributions attributable to all given endogenous variables in the system, and then isolating the contributions of the variable of interest.
-Currently, there exists no methodology that allows for such a decomposition.
-I construct an object called a pass-through IRF (PT-IRF), which decomposes IRFs with the aim of identifying the passage of structural shocks through specific media in the system.
+I construct a new tool called a pass-through impulse response function (PTIRF), which decomposes IRFs with the aim of identifying the passage of structural shocks through specific media in the system.
-I demonstrate the applicability of the PT-IRF by estimating and performing inference on the effect of a monetary policy shock on output growth through bank lending in a VAR, effectively estimating and testing the existence of the credit channel of monetary transmission.
+I demonstrate the applicability of the PTIRF by estimating and performing inference on the effect of a monetary policy shock on output growth through bank lending in a vector autoregression, effectively estimating and testing the existence of the credit channel of monetary transmission.

 [**"The Evolution of Community Bank Interconnectedness".**](https://gionikola.github.io/cv/wp_cbinterconnectedness_nikolaishvili.pdf)